idle-meerkat/sdevwiki-fork/Switch-Port-Configuration.md

 **NOTE**: Auto-negotiation on Copper SFP with RJ-45 module using a Prestera driver is not supported.

 ## Port Statistics
-There are two types of port statistic:
+These are the types of port statistics:
 * Software statistics account for packets trapped to the CPU or packets sent from the CPU.
 * Hardware statistics account for all packets going through the port, including those not trapped to or originating from the CPU.